erikacarlier/erikacarlier/README.md

 - 🏋🏽‍♀️ I love strength training & pilates.
 - 🍱 I love trying out new restaurants with my husband & friends.
 - 🌈 Pronouns: she/her

+Please, feel free to reach out to me on GitHub or LinkedIn!